lvllc904/promethea-network-state/ROADMAP.md

 2.  **AI Labor Allocation:**
     - [x] UI for the Task Allocation Tool is complete.
     - [x] Genkit flow `allocateRWATasks` is defined.
-    - [ ] Enhance the `allocateRWATasks` flow to query the live `citizens` collection in Firestore (via a tool) to analyze skills and reputation for better suggestions.
+    - [ ] Enhance the `allocateRWATasks` flow to query the Ledger of Record for citizen DIDs and their associated, publicly verifiable skills (Verifiable Credentials) to make better suggestions.
-    - [ ] Implement the "Assign" functionality to update the `assigneeId` on a task document in Firestore.
+    - [ ] Implement the "Assign" functionality to update a task on the Ledger of Record with the assignee's DID.

 3.  **Community Immune System:**
     - [x] UI for the Threat Detector is complete.
     - [x] Genkit flow `detectNetworkThreats` is defined.
-    - [ ] Enhance the `initiateCommunityVote` tool to create a new, high-priority proposal in the `proposals` collection in Firestore.
+    - [ ] Enhance the `initiateCommunityVote` tool to create a new, high-priority proposal on the Ledger of Record.
-    - [ ] Create a live dashboard or real-time alert system (using Firestore listeners) that feeds data into the tool for continuous monitoring.
+    - [ ] Create a live dashboard or real-time alert system that feeds data into the tool for continuous monitoring of the action ledger.

 ---

 ### Phase 3: Decentralization & Smart Contracts

-**Objective:** Transition core logic from the centralized Firebase backend to decentralized technologies, including smart contracts for governance and tokenization, and decentralized storage for data.
+**Objective:** Transition core logic from the centralized Ledger of Record to fully decentralized technologies, including smart contracts for governance and tokenization, and decentralized storage for data.

 **Key Technologies:** Ethereum (Layer-2, e.g., Arbitrum/Optimism), Solidity, IPFS, Ethers.js